 Nouchine Hadjikhani

-My dissertation was based on anatomical studies of the human visual cortex, and examined the callosal connections between different areas of the human brain.
-As a postdoctoral fellow, I have used PET to address the issue of crossmodal matching between touch and vision, and was able to show communication between modality specific areas through the claustrum.
+As a postdoctoral fellow at the Karolinska Institute, Stockholm, Sweden, I used PET to study crossmodal matching between touch and vision, and was able to show for the first time communication between modality specific areas through the claustrum.

 Emotion perception has been studied using functional imaging for several years, but to date has been concentrated primarily on processes associated with viewing facial expressions.
 However, from an evolutionary perspective, investigations of expressive body movements may be just as important for understanding the neurobiology of emotional behavior.
 We published the first functional study on the perception of body expression of emotion in normal subjects, and we are using this new and fascinating model of emotion perception to examine neurodevelopmental disorders and intend to explore this aspect of emotional cognition in autism.